 - 1/60th (1.66 percent) of your FAS for each year of credited service plus 1/60th of your FAS for each year of service you might have earned before age 60, but not more than one-third of your FAS.

 The benefit would also include an annuity based on any annuity savings contributions you have made.
 The contributions required of Tier 5 and 6 members are not annuity savings contributions, and Tier 5 and 6 members would not receive an annuity based on those contributions.

-If you are 60 or older at the effective date of your disability retirement, your ordinary disability benefit would be equal to the benefit payable to you as a service retirement benefit without any reduction for early retirement.
+If you are 60 or older at the effective date of your disability retirement, your ordinary disability benefit would be equal to the benefit that would be payable to you as a service retirement without any reduction for early retirement.

 You must select an option for the payment of your disability benefits.

 You, your employer or someone authorized with your power of attorney may file your application for ordinary disability retirement benefits.
 However, employers may not file applications for members receiving Section 207-a or 207-c (General Municipal Law) benefits.

 If you are eligible, applications for ordinary disability, accidental disability, performance of duty disability and regular service retirement benefits may be submitted simultaneously.
 However, your application for ordinary disability retirement must be submitted while you are in service or within 90 days from the date you:

 - Are last on an authorized medical leave of absence for up to two years (which may be extended for an additional two years); or